jjungmincho/jjungmincho/README.md

 My name is Jungmin Cho.
 Feel free to call me Jessica!

 - 🔭 I’m currently working on my portfolio.
-- 🌱 I’m currently learning JavaScript and Python.
+- 🌱 I’m currently learning WordPress and Shopify.
-- 🤔 I’m looking for help with SQL 😭
+- 🤔 I’m looking for help with Salesforce 😭
 - 💬 Ask me anything about HTML and CSS!
 I am happy to help you out! 🤗
 - 📫 How to reach me: jungmincho2021@gmail.com
 - ⚡ Fun fact: I recently started learning Italian 😊